How to Get Free Wi-Fi Anywhere: Best Places & Safety Tips

 You’ve probably used free public Wi-Fi at least once — if not on your laptop, then most likely on your phone.
 As we adapt to society and, by extension, modern technology, we rely on our smart devices more than ever.
 We’re almost always on the go with smartphones, tablets, or laptops in hand.
 I’ve encountered many situations where I had to connect to free public Wi-Fi to look up a product or find the nearest gas station because I was in an area with spotty mobile connectivity.
 Luckily, it’s more common now than ever to find a location with free Wi-Fi.

-Go to Popular Public Places or Franchises for Wi-Fi
+Go to Popular Public Places, Franchises and Other Areas with Free Wi-Fi

 Several places offer free Wi-Fi, and you can keep those locations in mind wherever you are to find local networks.
 (You’d be surprised by some seemingly unlikely places that offer it.)